gnome-terminator/docs/source/gettinginvolved.rst

             Broadcast temporarily off when maximised or zoomed to single term (toggle)

     Titlebar
-        Add large action/status icons for when titlebar is bigger.
-        Improve the look/spacing of the titlebar, i.e. the spacing around/between elements
+        Add large action/status icons for when titlebar is bigger and/or HiPDI Improve the look/spacing of the titlebar, i.e. the spacing around/between elements

     Tabs